-Canvas messages is the best way to contact me.
-I usually reply to emails within a few hours of receiving them.
-Feel free to send me your questions or requests for assignment revisions via messages and I will guarantee to reply as timely as possible.
+Email is the best way to contact me.
+I usually reply to emails within few hours of receiving them.
+Feel free to send me your questions or requests for assignments revisions via email and I will guarantee replying as timely as possible.
 I also encourage you to send me your draft versions of any assigned project to get my feedback during the process of making the assignment.
 This habit will result in higher quality, and bonus points for the creative ones.
 Please don't forget to include your name, and the class you are in in your email.